Node Pool Manifest Reference

 This setting is limited by your current OKS plan and OUTSCALE account quotas.

-In this example, we are adding a dedicated 300 GiB gp2 volume to use as a Longhorn volume.
+In this example, we are adding a dedicated 300 GiB gp2 volume using the ext4 filesystem to use as a Longhorn volume.
 This volume synchronizes the data distributed between the nodes of the cluster, regardless of their Subregion, and stores the application data:

 Volumes Manifest Sample: App Data